camunda-community-hub/awesome-Camunda-and-Robotframework-projects/README.md

 ### Robotframework task orchestration with Camunda

 If you're using Robotframework already, Camunda can help you with orchestrating your Robotframework tasks.
 A Robotframework task is like a Service task.
-Here is an example project:
+Here are example project:

  - [NorthCode's 'The Project Aurora' Camunda Robotframework Demo](https://github.com/TheProjectAurora/camunda-robotframework-demo/)
+ - Webservice for wrapping Robot service tasks: [robotframework-webservice](https://github.com/postadress/robotframework-webservice)

 ### Robotframework for UI Automation